arrowhead-f/x509-profile/proposal.md

 ```

 For each of these two dates, the date in question _must_ be encoded as a `UTCTime` if its year is less than or equal to 2049, or as a `GeneralizedTime` if the year is equal to or greater than 2050.
-More details about the validity format may be read in Section 4.1.2.5 of RFC 5280.
+See Section 4.1.2.5 of RFC 5280 for more details.

 #### 2.1.6 `subject`